cspider/terraform-beginner-bootcamp-2023/README.md

 You can have only one required provider block, so if you want to add multiple providers, use all of them in `required_providers` block, and define provider block for each of those.
 For each resources, use provider name to avoid confusions.

+## Need to create environment variables in terraform cloud workspace

+Otherwise aws provider failed with the error that "No credential sources found"